appearin/policy/privacy-policy.md

   Prohibited Content in Terms of Services.
 > The information will be used for the purposes of operating our
 > Websites, providing our Services, ensuring the security of our
-> Website and Services, maintaining back-ups of our databases and
+> Website and Services, maintaining back-ups of our databases, enforcing our terms of service, and
 > communicating with you.
 This is required to deliver the Services to
 > you as a user, by taking steps, at your request, to enter into and to
 > fulfilling such a contract (Terms of Service) cf. GDPR art.
 6 (1)